Erasmus Summer Programme Courses

 Disciplines

-- Clinical Research
+• Clinical Research

-- Clinical Epidemiology
+• Clinical Epidemiology

 Course Materials

-Online, download instructions will be sent before the start of the course, by e-mail.
+Digitally, download instructions will be sent before the start of the course, by e-mail.

 Recommended book: Hunink MGM, Weinstein MC, Wittenberg E, Drummond MF, Pliskin JS, Wong JB, Glasziou PP. Decision making in health and medicine.
 Integrating evidence and values.
 2d Ed.
 Cambridge: Cambridge University Press; 2014.
-ISBN-10: 1107690471 ISBN-13: 978-1107690479 ASIN: B00N4PLW5A
+ISBN-10: 1107690471 ISBN-13: 978-1107690479 ASIN: B00N4PLW5A.

 Design your programme

-Try using our Programme Configurator to design and plan your own programme.
+Use our Programme Configurator to design and plan your own programme.

 Itai Magodoro